이 사이트는 자바스크립트를 사용합니다.

 features a lot of meaningful trait interactions, and very impactful one-point talents in the Golden Dragons and

-The recommended initial artifact path is this:
+The recommended initial artifact path for the Blood DK Artifact is this:

 Once you've unlocked all three Gold Dragon traits, complete